ESMValGroup/ESMValTool/doc/sphinx/source/esmvaldiag/git_repository.rst

 Once your development is completely finished, go to the GitHub website of the ESMValTool repository and switch to your *FEATURE BRANCH*.
 You can then initiate a pull request by clicking on the button "New pull request".
 Select the *DEVELOPMENT BRANCH* as "base branch" and click on "Create pull request".
 Your pull request will then be tested, discussed and implemented into the *DEVELPOMENT BRANCH* by the ESMValTool Core Development Team.

-.. attention:: Before creating a pull request, please make sure all requirements listed in ... are fully met (see also checklist in ...).
+.. attention:: When creating a pull request, please carefully review the requirements and recommendations in CONTRIBUTING.md and try to implement those (see also checklist in the pull request template).
+It is recommended that you create a draft pull request early in the development process, when it is still possible to implement feedback.
+Do not wait until shortly before the deadline of the project you are working on.
+If you are unsure how to implement any of the requirements, please do not hesitate to ask for help in the pull request.

 GitHub issues
 -------------